awsdocs/aws-cloudhsm-user-guide/doc_source/troubleshooting-verify-hsm-performance.md

-# Verify the Performance of the HSM<a name="troubleshooting-verify-hsm-performance"></a>
+# Verify the performance of the HSM<a name="troubleshooting-verify-hsm-performance"></a>

+This topic describes how to verify HSM performance with Client SDK 3\.

-To verify the performance of the HSMs in your AWS CloudHSM cluster, you can use the pkpspeed \(Linux\) or pkpspeed\_blocking \(Windows\) tool that is included with the AWS CloudHSM client software\.
-For more information about installing the client on a Linux EC2 instance, see [Install and Configure the AWS CloudHSM Client \(Linux\)](install-and-configure-client-linux.md)\.
-For more information about installing the client on a Windows instance, see [Install and Configure the AWS CloudHSM Client \(Windows\)](install-and-configure-client-win.md)\.
+To verify the performance of the HSMs in your AWS CloudHSM cluster, you can use the pkpspeed \(Linux\) or pkpspeed\_blocking \(Windows\) tool that is included with Client SDK 3\.
+For more information about installing the client on a Linux EC2 instance, see [Install and configure the AWS CloudHSM client \(Linux\)](install-and-configure-client-linux.md)\.
+For more information about installing the client on a Windows instance, see [Install and configure the AWS CloudHSM client \(Windows\)](install-and-configure-client-win.md)\.

 After you install and configure the AWS CloudHSM client, run the following command to start it\.